 We’d like to invite everyone visiting or returning to Cordova to:

-If you have underlying health conditions or are otherwise concerned about contracting COVID-19, please take the necessary precautions including taking advantage of local curbside pickup and delivery options (view a full list at bit.ly/covidbizlist) and practicing frequent hand washing and use of PPE.
+Until you can receive a second negative test, you are required to adhere to strict social distancing and limit your interactions in Cordova.
+During this time, and throughout your stay if you have underlying health conditions, please take the necessary precautions including taking advantage of local curbside pickup and delivery options (view a full list at ly/covidbizlist) and practicing frequent hand washing and use of PPE.

-- Familiarize yourself with Cordova’s local face-covering rule (cityofcordova.net) and make sure you have one with you anytime you’re out and about.
+- Familiarize yourself with Cordova’s local face-covering rule (cityofcordova.net) and make sure you have one with you anytime you are out and about.

 We are so lucky in Cordova to have many wide-open spaces to enjoy.
 We hope you will take advantage of some of our amazing outdoor adventure options.
 While you’re in town, please enjoy our local businesses while adhering to social distancing and face-covering guidelines.